TBarnhart2/DnD/content/Locations/Dracordia.md

 **Racial Composition:**

-Dracordia is overwhelmingly populated by Dragonborn, though a small but influential minority of humans, elves, and dwarves reside within its towering walls, often serving as merchants, artisans, or slaves.
+Dracordia is overwhelmingly populated by Dragonborn, though a small but influential minority of humans, elves, and dwarves reside within its towering walls, often serving as merchants and artisans.

 **Government:**

 Dracordia is ruled by a Draconic Council, comprised of the most powerful and influential Dragonborn clans.
 This council wields absolute authority, with dissent swiftly and brutally suppressed.
 The city operates on a strict caste system, with Dragonborn occupying the highest positions of power and wealth, while other races are relegated to subservient roles.

-Dracordia is a city of stark contrasts – a beacon of technological advancement, yet built on a foundation of oppression and exploitation.
  Its influence extends far beyond its borders, casting a long shadow over the world and shaping the destiny of countless lives.